ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/README.md

 $ ./scmp_curses.py NIBLE 1000
 $ ./scmp_curses.py NIBLFP D000 DFC0
 ```
 To load an existing BASIC program from ancient times open the file in an editor, choose 'Edit' 'Select All' and 'Copy' to get the whole program into the clipboard.
-Start the desired BASIC and paste the content of the clipboard with Ctrl-V. The code will be accepted.
+Start the desired BASIC and paste the content of the clipboard with Ctrl-Shift-V (console under Linux).
+The code will be accepted.
+Besides that use of a snapshot file is possible, since the NIBLs detect if there is still a program from earlier sessions.
+This will be a method to exchange BASIC programs from one computer to another.</br>
 For NIBL respective NIBLE a calendar program is included.
+NIBLFP enthusiasts use KALENDA.BAS for the same purpose.

 ### Tools
 The hardware built-in a 19" rack was lost but the program survived several moves as a hexdump listing in paper form.
 So own tools had to be written for the resurrection of the original, they are gathered in this folder.